wp-plugins/username/readme.txt

 Tags: Change Username, admin, change username
 Requires at least: 3.5.2
 Tested up to: 4.2.2
-Stable tag: 1.1
+Stable tag: 1.2
-Version: 1.1
+Version: 1.2
 License: GPLv2 or later

-The Username plugin helps to change username, if username is not exist and without effecting others user's username.
+The Username plugin helps to change username, only if username is not exist and without effecting others user's username.

 == Description ==